sap218/jabberwocky/README.md

 | 5. | `update entities` | update ontology with new classes and metadata
 | 6. | `ontology plotting` | plot an ontology via web or tree format

-When combining these Jabberwocky functions, users can create an NLP workflow.
+When combining these Jabberwocky functions, users can create an **NLP** workflow:

 ![workflow](/docs/workflow.png)

 ## Running
-Within each directory, there is a file `params_*.py` which users can edit.
++ Within each directory, there is a file `params_*.py` which users can edit, meaning users shouldn't need to edit the main/primary scripts.
-Meaning users shouldn't need to edit the main/primary script.
++ Check the individual directory `READMEs` for parameter information.

-Check the individual directory `READMEs` for parameter information.
++ Tests are done via the `test/` submodule which is the [`CelestialObject`](https://github.com/sap218/CelestialObject) repository, here users can see examples of files.

 ## Resources